informalsystems/quint/doc/lang.md

 ### Primes

 Explicit use of primes in actions is discouraged in TNT.
-You should use `:=`, wherever possible.
+You should use `:=` and `unchanged`, wherever possible.
 However, we have added primes to the language for completeness.
 Otherwise, we would not be able to translate TLA+ to TNT and back.
 The operator prime is written as follows:

 ```scala
   next(e)